Background

 - Enroll in the Oregon Forest Pest Detector Program (it's a free online course)

-5) Spread the word!
 Share this information with friends, family, and neighbors.

 - ODF has been collecting and saving Oregon ash seeds to preserve for future planting and also to test them for resistance to EAB.

-- ODF has been setting traps across the state to monitor EAB spread
+- ODF has been setting traps across the state to monitor EAB spread.

 - In 2019, City of Portland Urban Forestry removed ash species from Approved Street Tree Planting Lists.